rbhardwaj2186/NYC-Taxi-Trip-Duration/README.md

 Heatmaps and Box Plots:

     Created to analyze hourly and daily trends, highlighting variability in trip durations and pickup activity.

+Hypothesis Testing Results:

+Compared average trip durations across the days of the week.
+The results showed significant variation, with the ANOVA test confirming that trip durations differ statistically between weekdays and weekends.
+This indicates that trip patterns are influenced by the day, reflecting shorter commutes during weekdays and longer trips on weekends.

 ## Business Insights